Little Naches Trail

 Little Naches Bed#2 - Lily Pad Thundereggs

-These thundereggs definitely have their beauty, and as name suggests looks like Lily pads.
-The specimens demonstrate a blueish jasper core, often outlined by orange material surrounded by tan, whitish, or greenish matrix.
+These thundereggs are especially unique and, as the name suggests, resemble lily pads.
+The specimens have a bluish jasper core, often outlined by orange material and surrounded by tan, whitish, or greenish matrix.
 Sometimes, quartz pockets are present.

-Lily pad deposits sits at the road, so no long hikes are required.
+The lily pad deposits sit along the road, so no long hikes are required.

 Lily pad - Little Naches Thundereggs